-Manuatory requirements An entity to which this Charter applies must comply with the following mandatory requirements that are applicable, based on the consultation category below.
+Mandatory requirements An entity to which this Charter applies must comply with the following mandatory requirements that are applicable, based on the consultation category below.
 Where the mandatory requirements do not apply, an entity must have regard to, and seek to achieve, the principles and performance outcomes that apply under the Charter.
 The State Planning Commission, or an entity acting with the approval of the State Planning Commission, may adopt an alternative way to achieving compliance with the mandatory requirements if the State Planning Commission is satisfied that the alternative way is at least as effective in achieving the public consultation requirements under the Charter.
 An entity will therefore need to obtain the approval of the State Planning Commission for any variation of the mandatory requirements.
-Mandatory requirement That Council or Councils must be directly notified of the proposal and consulted.
-The Local Government Association must be notified in writing and consulted.
-The owner of any land on which the place resides, must be directly notified in writing of the proposal and consulted for a minimum period of four weeks.
-The owner of any land on which the place resides, must be directly notified in writing of the proposal and consulted for a minimum period of four weeks.
+Consultation Category Mandatory requirement Proposals that are specifically relevant to a That Council or Councils must be directly particular Council or Councils (where Council notified of the proposal and consulted. did not initiate the proposal).
+Proposals that are generally relevant to The Local Government Association must be notified in writing and consulted.
+A proposal to enter a place within the Planning The owner of any land on which the place and Design Code as a place of local heritage resides, must be directly notified in writing value. of the proposal and consulted for a minimum period of four weeks.
+A proposal to amend the Planning and Design The owner of any land on which the place Code to include any heritage character or resides, must be directly notified in writing preservation policy that is similar in intent or of the proposal and consulted for a minimum effect to a local heritage listing. period of four weeks.
+Infrastructure delivery scheme.
 Landowners affected by the scheme must be directly notified in writing of the scheme under section 166 of the PDI Act for a minimum of four weeks.